Matthias-Panis/Freaky-Frikkers/TOS-Fulladmin.md

 ## 1-5 ACP

-*This is only for FULL ADMINS, budget bois sorry but i won't activate your accounts.*

-There is the possibility to acces the admin control panel of adkats: [ACP](http://acp.mattiboss.8s.nl/)
+There is the possibility to access the admin control panel of adkats: [ACP](http://acp.mattiboss.8s.nl/)

 To register an account: [Register](https://acp.mattiboss.8s.nl/register)
 ![ACP Regsiter](../Freaky-Frikkers/Images/acpregister.png)